madhead/read-java-properties/README.md

 ### ERROR: `JAVA_HOME` is set to an invalid directory

-Note, that due to the environment variables "leaking" from the workflow into the Docker container actions, if you workflow defines a `JAVA_HOME` variable, this action would fail.
+Note, that due to the environment variables "leaking" from the workflow into the Docker container actions, if your workflow defines a `JAVA_HOME` variable, this action would fail.

 Try not to set `JAVA_HOME` before running this action until this "leakage" is "fixed" by the GitHub Actions team.
+Which might never happen and be an unpleasant "feature" of GitHub Actions.

 Read more about this issue in [#28](https://github.com/madhead/read-java-properties/issues/28) and check the [minimal reproducible example](https://github.com/madhead/actions-env-leak).